PrintNode/PrintNode-Java/README.md

 ##Compiling from source

+###Prerequisites

+* org.apache.commons
+* org.apache.http
+* com.google.gson
+* org.apache.commons-logging
+Then place these files in lib/ or add them to your CLASSPATH.

-The included *compile.sh* will compile all the files and place them in PrintNode-Java/build/.
+The included *compile.sh* will then compile all the files and place them in PrintNode-Java/build/.

+##Maven

+Running maven install dependency:copy-dependencies package will build a PrintNode-Java.jar into target/ and will put all the dependencies required in target/dependency/.

 ##Docs